gur-karan/Gurkaran-Singh-/README.md

                 So at the end .I think that I'm very lucky because you gave me a golden chance to study here and
 My first day of college was very motivational..
+#Day2
+##1august2025

+She also said that ,These values are believed to be essential for fostering mutual respect, trust, and cooperation among people.
+They provide a common ground for creating a better world for everyone.